pongasoft/emscripten-glfw/docs/Usage.md

 This table contains the list of all the functions supported by this implementation with a few relevant notes

 > ### Note
 > GLFW 3.4 introduced the concept of platform.
-This implementation adds the `GLFW_PLATFORM_WEB` define
-> in `empscriptem-glfw3.h` because it is not part of the official API.
+No platform define is currently appropriate for this platform.

 | Function                            | Notes                                                                                                                                                                                                                   |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|